bxt/Graphpish/README.md

 	make phar

-This will craten a .phar archive of all the needed php files.
+This will craete a .phar archive of all the needed php files.
 To use the classes in your php scripts, include the .phar file, which registers an autoloader.

 	make demos